-Katherine Dwyer, Founder & President
+Katherine Dwyer, EMT-P

 Kate is our primary responder.
 She has been a devoted horse owner for many years and has competed in various sporthorse disciplines.

-Kate’s extensive training in the principles and techniques of equine technical rescue combines with her twenty-plus years experience as a career Paramedic in a busy municipal 911 system to form a solid foundation for our organization’s services, operations and mission.
+Kate’s extensive training in the principles and techniques of equine technical rescue combines with her twenty-six years of experience as a career Paramedic in a busy municipal 911 system to form a solid foundation for our organization’s services, operations and mission.
 Kate routinely works alongside other first responders at critical incidents and regularly operates within the incident command system, a necessity at any equine technical rescue incident.

 Kate has also completed FEMA USAR Medical Specialist training, and is a deployable Metropolitan Boston Homeland Security Urban Search and Rescue Medic.